nesnes/teleplot/README.md

 - `trajectoryTimestamped:1:1:1627551892437;2:2:1627551892448;3:3:1627551892459|xy`

+### Publishing text format telemetries
+- text format telemetries contain a string rather than numbers.

+- `motor_4_state:Turned On|g`

 ### Publishing multiple points
+/!\ does not work for text format telemetries.

 Multiple values of a single telemetry can be sent in a single packet if separated by a `;`